M-Files/Developer-Portal/index.md

 ## Our Frameworks

 M-Files provides two separate frameworks for building applications that run within the M-Files software: the User Interface Extensibility Framework (UIX), and the Vault Application Framework (VAF).
-The [User Interface Extensibility Framework (UIX)]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/) is used to create client-side applications that interact with, replace, or react to, the M-Files Desktop client or M-Files Web Access.
+The [User Interface Extensibility Framework (UIX)]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/) is used to create client-side applications that interact with, replace, or react to, the M-Files Desktop client or M-Files Classic Web.
 The [Vault Application Framework (VAF)]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/) is designed as a replacement for using VBScript within M-Files vaults, allowing the use of .NET code instead.

 ### User Interface Extensibility Framework (UIX)